-The proliferative response was measured by H-thymidine incorporation (Fig. 4).
+The proliferative response was measured by 3 H-thymidine incorporation (Fig. 4).
 Proliferation induced by (T3N)-MUC1-mtr1 following a 17-day stimulation was 3-fold higher than that resulting from stimulation by either MUC1-mtr1 or anti-CD3 activated T cells.
-Furthermore, restimulation of the initial MUC1-mtr1-stimulated culture by (T3N)-MUC1-mtr1 did not significantly enhance the proliferative response.
-This shows that the initial stimulation conditions are the dominant factor in the proliferation of T cells.
-The same result
+These results show a mucin-specific response and that a mutation in a potential glycosylation site enhanced the proliferative response of these T cells.